 "All of the germinal work of the forgotten founding Father."

-E-book edition: Thomas Paine: Writings is available for the Kindle, Google Books, Kobo, Nook, iPad (via iTunes), and Sony Reader.
+E-book edition: Thomas Paine: Collected Writings is available for the Kindle, Google Books, Kobo, Nook, and iBooks.

 I know not whether any man in the world, wrote John Adams in 1805, has had more influence on its inhabitants or affairs for the last thirty years than Tom Paine.
 The impassioned democratic voice of the Age of Revolution, Paine wrote for his mass audience with vigor, clarity, and common sense.
 This Library of America volume is the first major new edition of his work in 50 years, and the most comprehensive single-volume collection of his writings available.
 Emphasizing Paines American career, it brings together his best-known works—Common Sense, The American Crisis, Rights of Man, The Age of Reason—along with scores of letters, articles, and pamphlets.